-I know that it's technically part of my job description to test products, and for the most part, I do it with open and enthusiastic arms.
-I'll swipe on a new mascara or spritz on a dry shampoo with abandon until the cows come home.
+I know that it's technically part of my job description to test products, and for the most part, I do it with open arms and enthusiasm.
+I'll swipe on a new mascara or spritz on dry shampoo with reckless abandon until the cows come home.
 But when it comes to testing skincare, my liberal attitude falls by the wayside.
 The reason being, from middle school through my freshman year of college, I had terribly broken-out skin.
 In fact, some days I'd have pimples so unsightly and red, I'd fake being sick to get out of having to show my face in school (teens can be so cruel).

-Once I went on birth control and began religiously using the right products (i.e., gentle cleanser, toner, chemical exfoliants, and a noncomedogenic moisturizer) in addition to scaling back on sugar and dairy, my skin took a completely unexpected (and wholly welcomed) turn: I rarely broke out, and my skin's texture was smoother and less greasy.
-But recently, I'd felt as though my shiny, happy skin was losing its luster.
+Once I went on birth control and began religiously using the right products (i.e., gentle cleanser, toner, chemical exfoliants, and a noncomedogenic moisturizer) in addition to scaling back on sugar and dairy, my skin took a completely unexpected and wholly welcome turn: I rarely broke out, and my skin's texture was smoother and less greasy.
+But recently, I felt as though my shiny, happy skin was losing its luster.
 I was stressed, breaking my own rule of not testing too many skincare products at once in the name of research, and occasionally falling asleep in my makeup from being tired (or sometimes too tipsy).
 It was clear my skin needed an overhaul.

 So I took home the bag of products iS Clinical had so generously given to me and followed each step with care.
-First came the Cleansing Complex, a potent blend of vitamin C, vitamins A and E, and salicylic acid to brighten, plump, hydrate, and tone the skin.
-It isn't drying in the slightest and removes all my makeup, even all 18 coats of mascara.

 Here I am after consistent use of the aforementioned lineup morning and night.
 My skin is much more even, the melasma around my mouth has faded significantly, and my breakouts all but disappeared.
 I even decidedly keep a lighter hand when applying foundation, given my skin truly doesn't need it (I just like it as a security blanket).